christianvoigt/argdown/packages/argdown-parser/Readme.markdown

   - ArgdownApplication class: a wrapper that allows to write cleanly separated plugins for processing Argdown data
   - Preprocessor plugin: a plugin for ArgdownApplication that has to be run before most other plugins to provide a basic data model containing arguments, statements and relations
   - HtmlExport: plugin that exports Argdown code to html
+  - JSONExport: plugin that exports Argdown code to JSON

+Both export plugins require that the preprocessor plugin is run before them (see below).

 Additional plugins that help build argument maps with the parser can be found in the [argdown-map-maker package](https://github.com/christianvoigt/argdown-map-maker).